MPiya/MPiya/README.md

 - 📚 Always excited to learn new skills and combine them to create projects, like building with LEGO bricks—each piece of knowledge is a brick that comes together to build something amazing.
 - 💻 Tech Stack
 - 🔧 Backend: TypeScript, C#, MongoDb, MSSQL
-- 🎨 Frontend: React, Vue.js, HTML/CSS, Figma
+- 🎨 Frontend: React, Vue.js, HTML/CSS
 - 🚀 CI/CD: Docker, GitHub Actions

 - 📫 How to reach me **chrisisincseu@gmail.com**